orientation vs onboarding

 3. Foster Connections

-- Organize team lunches, virtual coffee chats, or informal meet-and-greets.
+• Arrange team lunches, online coffee breaks, or casual meet-and-greets.

-- Promote participation in employee resource groups, clubs, or social committees.
+• Encourage the involvement in employee resource groups, clubs or social committees.

 4. Provide Continuous Support